michaelbontyes/OCL-Concept-External-ID-Updater/README.md

 This script updates the external IDs of concepts in a given Open Concept Lab (OCL) source.
 It checks each concept's external ID against certain conditions and updates it if necessary.
 The updated external IDs are written to a CSV file.

+It uses the [OCL API](https://docs.openconceptlab.org/en/latest/oclapi/apireference/concepts.html#edit-concept) to pull the details of each concept in the configured OCL source, check the external ID of each concept, and update it if necessary.

+Use the

 ### Conditions for Updating External IDs with a new UUID
 1. If the external ID is **empty**
 2. If the external ID starts with **"MSF-"**